Home Additions in Atlanta, GA

 Adding a sunroom or a screen room style porch, is a great addition to any home.
 Typically attached to the house and accessible from indoors, a sunroom is designed to function as an additional living area in mild climates.

 Basements not only have the ability to add extra storage, but can be used for a multitude of uses, including a workshop, or an entirely separate living space.
-Basements are also a great way to add space without sacrificing the square footage of your yard.
+Similar to second-floor additions, basements are also a great way to add space to your home without sacrificing the square footage of your yard.
+Finished basements also increase the value of your home by presenting future buyers with more bang for their buck.
+Basement remodel costs also depend on the type of project you're looking to invest in.
+The opportunities are endless when it comes to the uses of a newly finished basement.

 With the increasing ubiquity of mobile technology in the workplace, home offices have become necessities for many homeowners.
 Often, however, it can be hard to find unused space, but it’s important to remember that incorporating an office doesn’t have to mean losing a bedroom.